GabFitzgerald/recipe-app-hackathon/README.md

 # Ready Steady Code

-An application that helps you find the recipes from the your available ingredients.
+An application that helps you find recipes from the your available ingredients.

 Made as part of a hackathon within the fast track coding bootcamp at Coder Academy, Brisbane, by Gabrielle Fitzgerald, Aiden Waring and Amelia Nunn.